-• First, it is an enormous waste of people's lives and potential.
+First, it is an enormous waste of people's lives and potential.
 It deprives our society and economy of the skills and talents of those who have valuable contributions to make.

-Will die ten years ealier and spend a third of life in ill health

-4 times more likely to die in childhood 9 times more likely to suffer adverse childhood experiences

-By 28 will earn at least 2.5 times less than a child born into a wealthy family

-60% less likley to end up in a professional job

-Will live in areas where the risk of being a victim of crime is much higher and basic services are difficult to access protection plan or enter care

-Will live in a household struggling to provide basics - food, heating, clothing - and likely to be poor quality housing

-Born poor 10 times more likely to require a child

-By 11 likely to be 7 months behind in education

-By 16 18-22 months behind
+Will live in a household Will die ten vears ealier and struggling to provide basics spend a third of life in ill - food, heating, clothing health and likely to be poor quality housing 4 times more likely Born to die in childhood 10 times 9 times more more likely to poor likely to suffer require a child adverse childhood protection plan experiences or enter care By 28 will earn at least 2.5 times less than a child born into a By 11 likely to be 7 wealthy family months behind in 60% less likley to end education up in a professional By 16 18-22 months Will live in areas where the job behind risk of being a victim of crime is much higher and basic services are difficult to access